Addressing Suicidal Ideation

 - Showing lack of interest in future plans

 There are several ways you can go about getting help.
 If you are employed or have insurance, you can call the behavioral health phone number on the back of your health insurance card or call your Employee Assistance Program (EAP).
 You can also call a local counseling office and schedule an urgent appointment.
-If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 800-273-8255.
+If you or someone you know is in crisis, call the National Suicide Prevention Lifeline at 9-8-8 or 800-273-8255.

 If you have lost a loved one to suicide, the impact can be intense and overwhelming.
 Know that you don’t have to cope alone.
 Talk to a caring professional or join a support group to help you heal and move forward.
 Join the movement to #StopSuicide and together, we can save lives.